Medicines help treat allergy symptoms once they strike. But these easy steps can help you avoid having an attack no matter where you are.

-- Keep windows closed and use air conditioning if you're allergic to pollen.
+- Keep windows closed and run the air conditioner if you're allergic to pollen.
 Don't use fans since they can stir up dust.

 - Filter the air.
-Cover air conditioning vents with cheesecloth to filter pollen and use high efficiency particulate air filters.
-Clean air filters frequently and air ducts at least once a year.
+Cover air conditioning vents with cheesecloth to trap pollen.
+Use HEPA (high efficiency particulate air) filters, and clean them often.
+Have someone come and clean out your air ducts at least once a year.

-- Keep the humidity in your house below 50% to prevent mold growth.
+- Keep the humidity in your home below 50% to help prevent mold growth.

-- If you have pets, consider keeping them outside or perhaps ask someone else to take care of them.
+- If you have pets, consider keeping them outside.
+If your allergies are severe, you might ask someone else to take care of them.
 Animal dander and saliva are common allergens for many people.
-If you must keep your pets indoors, do not allow them in the bedroom and be sure to bathe them often.
+If you decide to keep your pets inside, don’t let them in your bedroom.
+Bathe them often, too.

-- Avoid areas where molds may collect, including basements, garages, crawl spaces, barns and compost heaps.
+- Avoid areas where mold can collect, like basements, garages, crawl spaces, barns, and compost heaps.
 Have someone else clean these areas often.

-- Install dehumidifiers in basements and other areas of the house where molds tend to collect.
+- Install dehumidifiers in your basement and other parts of the home where mold grows.
 Clean these devices every week.

-- Simple mold testing kits are available in big box stores and hardware stores.
-They are easy to use and will at least tell you if you have a lot of mold as opposed to a minimal amount.
-If it is a lot, you can pay more attention to getting rid of mold, especially in the rooms you spend the most time in, for example, the bedroom.
+- Simple mold-testing kits are available in big box stores and hardware stores.
+They’re easy to use and will let you know how much mold is in your home.
+If there’s a lot, you can work to get rid of it, especially in the rooms where you spend most of your time.

-- Air out damp clothes and shoes (in the house) before storing.
+- Air out damp clothes and shoes inside before you store them.

 - Wash shower curtains and bathroom tiles with mold-killing solutions.

-- Don't collect too many indoor plants as soil encourages mold growth.
+- Don't collect too many indoor plants.
+Soil encourages mold growth.